A Different World

 "You mean... they're not coming back?
 You mean... we're rid of them forever?"
-Flippy seemed to be losing his mind.
+Flippy appeared to have lost his mind.
 He giggled and bounced around like a bunny.
 Then he scurried back into Toon Hall, flailing his arms.

-"We should tell him the whole story..."
-Lizzy said to Harry.
+"We should tell him the whole story," Pink told Harry.

-"That's for Mr. Gearloose to do."
-Harry said.
-"It was he, after all, who had planned this invasion of Toontown."
+"That's Mr. Gearloose's job," Harry said.
+"It was he, after all, who planned this invasion of Toontown."